Loading

 • Toggle Automatically back up my files to On

-• Click More options to:
+• Click More options to access advanced settings such as:

-• Set how long backups are kept
+• Choosing how long backups are retained

 How to Enable File History on Windows 11